BenevolentBurger/NBA-Player-Similarity-Generator/README.md

 - Offers an intuitive Tkinter GUI for user interaction

-- Provides dynamic resizing functionality and case-insensitive search for an enhanced user experience
+- Provides case-insensitive search for an enhanced user experience

 Installation

-- Before running the application, ensure that you have Python installed.
 - Install the required packages (pandas, numpy, scikit-learn, nba_api, tkinter)

 Enter the name of an NBA player in the input field and click the "Find Similar Players" button to see the three most similar players based on their basketball statistics.